 The library offers after school programming to youths in grades one through six through our monthly MakerSpace.
 Each session provides young people an opportunity to learn about Science, Technology, Engineering, Art and Mathematics through hands-on projects.
 Makerspace is held the 3rd Tuesday of each month from September through April, 3:30pm – 5:00pm.

 Summer Learning Program

 An annual Summer Learning Program is offered through the library.
 A theme for the program is designated each year, and activities and special events are planned to coordinate with the theme.
 Registration begins in June.
-Children ages 3 to 6 years are offered a Read Aloud program.
-Students ages 7 to 12 years can participate in School Age Programs.
-Students ages 12+ years have a chance to take part in a teen summer reading program.
-There are also special programs for children throughout the summer.
+There are programs available for all ages that require reading (or being read to) a certain amount of time per week to qualify for a chance to win a grand prize at the end of the summer.